ScottyPoi/SSZ-SimpleSerialize/walk/Typing.md

   - ###### **Union**    - `A "Union Type" containing SSZ Types`
   - ###### **Root**    - `A Uint256 that represents the `Bytes32 hash_tree_root` of a nested merkle tree`

-Every type deterministically describes the shape of the **Merkle Tree** representing the type

-- No two different values _of the same type_ can merkleize to the same root
-- No two roots can be derived for the same value _of the type used for the root_.

 **Different types *may* merkleize to the same root:**